We recycle empty bottles. Why not our streets as well?

 How does asphalt recycling work?

-The recycling process of asphalt can be compared to the recycling of plastic bottles or used glass.
+The process of recycling asphalt can be compared to the recycling of plastic bottles or used glass.

-Our asphalt goes through this process.
+Resource-conserving cycle: Our asphalt goes through this process during recycling.

 A wonderful side effect: